emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 #### `near.connection.provider.chunk` {#nearconnectionproviderchunk}

-This method returns a [`ChunkView`](https://github.com/near/nearcore/blob/324b42e70166bb17fcf2435c2d75365c1f12ac24/core/primitives/src/views.rs#L460), one of Axion platform's primitives, which itself is made up of a `ChunkHeaderView` and a collection of `SignedTransactionView`s and a collection of `ReceiptView`s
+This method returns a [`ChunkView`](https://github.com/near/nearcore/blob/324b42e70166bb17fcf2435c2d75365c1f12ac24/core/primitives/src/views.rs#L460), one of Fermi platform's primitives, which itself is made up of a `ChunkHeaderView` and a collection of `SignedTransactionView`s and a collection of `ReceiptView`s

 The code snippet below is too short to be useful except as an illustration.
 If you actually want to see results from the live network then the chunk hash should be queried using the [provider.block](#nearconnectionproviderchunk) snippets above.
 Chunks are returned as a collection attached to a block.